2003 Stanley Cup playoffs: (2) Detroit Red Wings vs. (7) Mighty Ducks of Anaheim

 The Detroit Red Wings finished as the second seed in the Western Conference, winning the Central Division with 110 points.
 The Mighty Ducks of Anaheim finished as the seventh seed with 95 points (losing the tiebreaker with Minnesota in total wins).
 This was the third playoff meeting between these two teams with Detroit winning both previous series via four-game sweeps.
 They last met in the 1999 Western Conference Quarterfinals which Detroit won in four games.
 Detroit won three of the four games in this year's regular season series.

 For the first time in their history, Anaheim won a series in a four-game sweep.
 In game one, the score remained tied 1–1 through three periods of play.
 In the first overtime, Luc Robitaille appeared to score the game-winner with most Detroit players heading down the locker room when replay actually showed the puck hit the crossbar and post but stayed out.
 Finally in the third overtime, Paul Kariya scored at 3:18 to end the game; Jean-Sebastien Giguere made 63 saves in the 2–1 win for the Mighty Ducks.
 Rob Niedermayer had two assists in the Mighty Ducks' 3–2 victory in game two.
 Detroit almost tied the game in game three cutting the deficit to one goal late in the third period, however the Mighty Ducks would reign victorious in a 2–1 triumph with J.S.
 Giguere making 36 saves in the process.
 Anaheim ended Detroit's season in the first overtime of game four on Steve Rucchin's goal.
 The Red Wings became only the second defending Stanley Cup champions to be swept in four games the following year in a first round series, the other being the 1952 Toronto Maple Leafs.
+They also became only the third defending Stanley Cup champions to be swept in four games the following year in any round series, joining the 1952 Maple Leafs and 1995 New York Rangers.